siongui/userpages/content/articles/2018/02/04/go-get-instagram-user-id%en.rst

 ##############################

 :date: 2018-02-04T08:52+08:00
+:modified: 2018-05-09T23:06+08:00
 :tags: Go, Golang, Web Scrape, Go net/http, Go strings Package, JSON, Instagram
 :category: Go
 :summary: Given user name, get Instagram user id via Go programming language.
           Use only Go standard library and no third-party packages needed.
 :og_image: http://zentools2.joomlabamboo.com/images/documentation/instagram/get-user-id.png
 :adsu: yes

+**[Update]**: The method in this post is no longer valid because Instagram does not allow access to *?__a=1* now.
+But we can still get user id from embedded data in HTML of user profile page.
+See my `another post`_ for more details.

 Interesting small program to get Instagram_ user id, assume that user name is given.
 The method of getting id is found in the answer of Stack Overflow